 - Keep the centerpiece simple with a vase of blue hydrangeas – almost every Southern garden has a bush planted.
 Add some greenery and candlesticks, and keep the rest of the table clear to hold food dishes to be served family-style.

-Southern Style Dinner Party Menu & Recipes
+Southern Dinner Party Menu

 Now that you have the scene all set, lets talk about the menu.
-Being raised in North Carolina by some of the best Southern cooks such (mom, grandmothers, aunts) it would be ridiculous for me to try to emulate their kitchen skills.
+Being raised in North Carolina by some of the best Southern cooks around (mom, grandmothers, aunts) it would be ridiculous for me to try to emulate their kitchen skills.
 Most cooked without actual recipes and let’s face it, food just doesn’t taste the same as it used to.

 With that said, I do think you can create a “modern” version of a Southern style dinner party menu.